 - The vehicle can’t be sold or transferred to another person for at least 12 months if it’s imported duty-free

-- You can’t import a left-hand vehicle (unless authorised for special purposes by the Ministry of Transport)
+- You can’t import a left-hand vehicle (unless authorized for special purposes by the Ministry of Transport)

 Vehicle registration can take up to 10 days beyond the clearance of your household goods and effects.
-Therefore, sending the shipment documentation to your agent at least one month before your vehicle arrives is advisable.
+Therefore, it’s advisable to send the shipment documentation to your agent at least one month before your vehicle arrives.

 Doing so will reduce the possibility of incurring detention or demurrage costs, especially since the vehicle can’t be released from the port before it’s registered.

-8. Certain Documents Are Required to Import Your Motor Vehicle
+8. Documents You Require to Import Your Vehicle

 When you’re importing your motor vehicle duty-free into Kenya, you’ll need the following documents: